stephenwelch1927/graph-theory-project/README.md

 ___
 ## Issues Encountered

 As I was initially setting up my environment for working using Debian I had a lot of issues, I tried to resolve this so instead of using Debian I reverted to Ubuntu.

 As I’m beginning to use python, I’m experiencing some issues with actually how it behaves different compared to say Java.
 So I looked up a small video just to understand how classes work and how functions work https://www.youtube.com/watch?v=I2wURDqiXdM
 ___

+## Aditional Material Studied

+Well working on this README file I was limited in my knowledge of Markdown syntax, so I went off and read up some more additional material.
+I found that GitHub cheat sheet extremely useful with using Markdown syntax. https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf

+___

 ## What Is A Regular Expression